top of page

 CRIM 358: Forensic Entomology

 A critical analysis of specific areas of criminology or criminal justice.
 The subjects covered will change from term to term depending on the specific interests of faculty, or students and current issues in criminology.
-Prerequisite: CRIM 101.
+Prerequisite: CRIM 101Recommended: CRIM 320.

 CRIM 402: Biological Explanations for Crime

-This course will examine possible biological factors that could result in a predisposition towards criminal behavior.
+This course will examine possible biological factors that could result in a predisposition towards criminal behaviour.
 These include not only the genetic factors that affect behaviour and therefore, could potentially predispose towards crime, but also biochemical, neurological, nutritive and accidental effects, such as head injuries.
-This course will look critically at all evidence both for and against any possible biological predisposition’s for criminogenic behaviours, together with the interaction with the environment.
+This course will look critically at all evidence, both for and against any possible biological predispositions for criminogenic behaviours, together with the interaction with the environment.
 In particular, moral and ethical issues will be considered and debated.
+Prerequisite: CRIM 101.

 CRIM 451: Advanced Techniques in Forensic Science